-Table 2-1 shows completeness statistics for all measured variables for the 12 years considered in this analysis.
+Table 2-1 shows completeness statistics for all measured variables for the 13 years considered in this analysis.
 Percent Data Capture is the percent of hourly data values that were collected divided by the total number of expected data intervals in the date range (e.g., 24 hourly data values are expected per day, and 8,760 hourly data values are expected per year-8,784 during leap years).
 Percent Data Valid or Suspect is the percent of data values that are either valid or suspect divided by the number of captured data values.
 Percent Data Suspect is the percentage of data values that are labeled as suspect divided by the number of captured data values.
 WS/WD is wind speed/wind direction.

-Except for Year 2 (when the Sayre Fire shut down the Landfill monitoring site's data collection effort from November 15, 2008, through January 8, 2009) and Years 9 and 11 (due to instrument maintenance), the percent data capture for PM{10} exceeded 90% in each site-year at both the Landfill and Community sites, and averaged more than 95% over all 12 years.
-The percent data capture for PM{10} in the 12th year is above 95% at both sites.
-The percent data capture for BC at the Landfill and Community sites averaged more than 92% over 12 years and is above 95% in the 12th year.
+Except for Year 2 (when the Sayre Fire shut down the Landfill monitoring site's data collection effort from November 15, 2008, through January 8, 2009) and Years 9 and 11 (due to instrument maintenance), the percent data capture for PM{10} exceeded 90% in each site-year at both the Landfill and Community sites, and averaged more than 95% over all 13 years.
+The percent data capture for PM{10} in the 13th year is above 99% at both sites.
+The percent data capture for BC at the Landfill and Community sites averaged more than 92% over 13 years and is above 97% in the 13th year.
+In Year 13, the percent data valid slightly decrease due to limited access to sites for scheduled instrument maintenance during the COVID-19 shelter-in-place order.

-As shown in Table 2-1, the percent data capture for WS/WD exceeded 95% at the Landfill site in Year 12 and averaged 96% over all 12 years.
+As shown in Table 2-1, the percent data capture for WS/WD exceeded 99% at the Landfill site in Year 13 and averaged 96% over all 13 years.
 At the Community site in Year 10, data logging computer failures caused significant WS/WD data loss, resulting in roughly 65% data capture.
-In Year 12 at the Community site, the percent data capture for WS/WD was 100%, and over the 12-year period the data capture at the Community site averaged more than 96%.
+In Year 13 at the Community site, the percent data capture for WS/WD was above 99%, and over the 13-year period the data capture at the Community site averaged more than 96%.

 Table 2-1.
-Data completeness statistics for hourly data during Years 1-12 of continuous monitoring and overall 12-year averages.
+Data completeness statistics for hourly data during Years 1-13 of continuous monitoring and overall 13-year averages.
 The begin and end dates for each year are chosen to allow comparison with data collected from the baseline year (November 22, 2001-November 21, 2002).